Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Whether it is ischemic or hemorrhagic

-Whether immediate treatment is required
+How severe it is and whether immediate treatment is required

 What the best way to prevent future strokes is